What is a VPS?

 Advantages of a VPS:

 - A VPS is cheap and fast.

-- You can configure, manage, restart or switch it off.
+- You are the one to manage, configure, restart or to switch the VPS off.

-- In addition, a VPS solution is flexible as you can use many different options.
+- In addition, a VPS is flexible as there are many different options.

 With a VPS, you are less dependent on the web host than with pure web hosting, as you can, for example, install your own PHP version.